On reconstructing parts of quantum theory from two relates maximal conceptual variables: The epistemic interpretation

 \section{The epistemic interpretation}

+It is very confusing to people outside the quantum foundation community that quantum mechanics has many different, mutually excluding interpretations.
+A recent Wikipedia article lists 16 different interpretations.
+The mathematical foundation developed above and in [4] implies a rather wide interpretation, generalizing the QBist interpretation and related to several of the other interpretations.
+I will call this the general epistemic interpretation.

-Consider a physical system, and an observator or a set communicating observators on this system.
-The physical variables which can be measured in this setting are examples of accessible conceptual variables, and are called e-variables in [1] and [2].
+Consider a physical system, and an observer or a set communicating observers on this system.
+The physical variables which can be measured in this setting are examples of accessible conceptual variables, and are called e-variables in [4] and [8].

-The approach here should be compared to parts of various recent derivations of quantum theory from a set of postulates (see, for instance, [12] and [13]).
-As is stated in [14], there is a problem connecting these derivations to the many different interpretations of quantum theory.
-By contrast, the derivation presented here is tied to a particular interpretation: A general epistemic interpretation.
-This is also elaborated on in [1].
+The approach here could be related to parts of various recent derivations of quantum theory from a set of postulates (see, for instance, [15] and [16]).
+As is stated in [17], there is a problem connecting these derivations to the many different interpretations of quantum theory.
+By contrast, the derivation presented here is tied to a particular interpretation, namely the general epistemic interpretation.
+This is also elaborated on in [4].

 A maximally accessible variable $\theta^a$ admits values $u_j^a$ that are single eigenvalues of the operator $A^a$, uniquely determined from $\theta^a$.
 Let $|a;j\rangle$ be the eigenvector associated with this eigenvalue.
 Then $|a;j\rangle$ can be connected to the question `What is the value of $\theta^a$?' together with the sharp answer `$\theta^a =u_j^a$'.